sujaygarlanka/sujaygarlanka/projects/quadruped_locomotion.md

 ## Step 2

-Model predictive control is simply finding a series of $n$ control inputs over $n$ timesteps that gets the desired state at each timestep.
-For my implementation, I did prediction MPC over time horizon of 10 timesteps with each timestep being 0.03 seconds.
+Model predictive control is simply finding a series of $m$ control inputs over $n$ timesteps that gets the desired state at each timestep.
+For my implementation, I did prediction for 12 control inputs ($F_{x}$, $F_{y}$, $F_{z}$ for 4 legs) MPC over time horizon of 10 timesteps with each timestep being 0.03 seconds.
 For illustrating the math below, I will show that calculation for 3 timesteps in the future.

 The linearized model for 0.03 seconds is illustrated above.
 In MPC, the equality constraint equations simply show what the state at the end of each timestep should be using the linearized model.
-The constraint equations for three timesteps are below where $u[k+n]_{12x1}$ is the control for each timestep and $x[k+n]_{13x1}$ is the state for each timestep and A and B are from the linearized model from step 2.
+The constraint equations for three timesteps are below where $u[k+n]_{12 \times 1}$ is the control for each timestep and $x[k+n]_{13 \times 1}$ is the state for each timestep and A and B are from the linearized model from step 2.

 $$
 x[k+1] = A_{mpc}x[k] + B_{mpc}u[k] \\